paviliondev/discourse-plugin-guard/README.md

 ### Scheduled Rebuilds

-The canary servers running this plugin use ``crontab`` to automatically rebuild every 12 hours, and automatically cleanup docker containers every Monday, Wednesday and Friday.
+The canary servers running this plugin use ``crontab`` to automatically rebuild and cleanup their docker containers on set schedules.

 The cron jobs on both servers are